3cn-ecn/nantralPlatform/.github/ISSUE_TEMPLATE/ticket.md

 ---

-## Description
+# Description

-*What your ticket will change on Nantral Platform*
+*Describe in a few lines what your ticket will change on Nantral Platform and why it is important*

+# Definition of done

+*The ticket can be considered as done if all theses criteria are completed:*
+- [ ] ...
+- [ ] ...

-## Mock-Up and Designs
+# Mock-Up and Designs

-*Add here a screenshot of your mock-up (for example a Figma or a drawing on paper), to describe the user experience with this new feature*
+*Add here screenshots of your mock-up (for example an [Excalidraw](https://excalidraw.com/) or a drawing on paper), to describe what the interface should be.
+You can also add it later, but be sure to make it before starting to dev.*

-## Database implmentations

-*Describe the fields or table you will need to add to the database.
-Include a diagram if possible*

-## Technical strategy
+# Technical strategy

-*Describe in multiple steps how you will implement your ticket*
+*Describe in multiple steps how you will implement your ticket.
+The more precise you are, the easier it will be to develop afterwards.*

 - [ ] ...
 - [ ] ...